albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 # My experience

-Here I share about installing this to another server (not my server)
+Here I share about installing, and hardware resource used by mozilla hubs.

+## 1. My own server

+I have 16 GB of RAM

+Intel(R) Xeon(R) Gold 6252 CPU @ 2.10GHz, 8 cores

+and this program takes only 2.5 GB of RAM

+if i run build command `npm run build` it will rise to about 4 GB.

-## 1. Alibaba Cloud Elastic Compute Service
+## 2. Alibaba Cloud Elastic Compute Service

-Im from indonesia and some guy in china ask me to install this hubs on their server. via ssh remote.
+Im from indonesia and some guy in china ask me to install this hubs on their server (in china mainland). via ssh remote.

 The hardware is 8cpu 32g ram 40gb disk